gaco79/wordpress-foundation5-base-theme/README.md

 ## Theme Styling

 You must style Wordpress sticky posts using the .wordpress-sticky CSS class.
-This is to avoid conflict between the .sticky class which Wordpress uses to mark sticky posts, and Foundation 5 uses to make things stick to the top of the page instead of scrolling off.
+This is to avoid conflict between the .sticky class which by default Wordpress uses to mark sticky posts, and Foundation 5 also uses but to make things stick to the top of the page instead of scrolling off.

 To avoid conflicts between Wordpress' admin bar and Foundation's tooltips, the Wordpress admin bar has been disabled in this theme.
 It's easy enough to shift the Foundation Top Bar down 32px when the Wordpress admin bar is